 - Wear safety glasses when soldering to prevent eye injuries. - Always unplug the power before working on the amplifier. - Large capacitors hold lots of energy for a long time.
-Before you put your hands into the amplifier: - Pull the AC plug! - Wait 1 full minute for the capacitors to discharge! - Remove jewelry and rings from your hands and wrists, or anything that might dangle into the amplifier. - If working in the amplifier, keep one hand in your pocket, especially if you're near the power supply or power supply wires.
+Before you put your hands into the amplifier: - o Pull the AC plug! - o Wait 1 full minute for the capacitors to discharge! - Remove jewelry and rings from your hands and wrists, or anything that might dangle into the amplifier.
+Remove loose objects from your shirt-pockets that might fall into the amplifier. - If working in the amplifier, keep one hand in your pocket, especially if you're near the power supply or power supply wires.
 This can prevent serious shocks. - Build with a buddy nearby.
 If you've ignored all the previous advice, they can dial 911 or get you to the hospital.